Mark Sedwill: In popular culture

-In the 2023 Channel 4 docudrama Partygate, Sedwill was played by Anthony Calf.
+In the 2023 Channel 4 docudrama Partygate, Sedwill was portrayed by Anthony Calf.

 Honours

 Sedwill was appointed Companion of the Order of St Michael and St George (CMG) in 2008 Birthday Honours, promoted in the same Order to Knight Commander (KCMG) in the 2018 New Year Honours and then to Knight Grand Cross (GCMG) in the 2023 New Year Honours, all for services to British foreign policy, national security and HM Government.

+Sedwill is a Master of the Bench of the Middle Temple, one of the four Inns of Court.

+In July 2021, he was appointed an Honorary Colonel in the Royal Marines Reserve.
+He was awarded an Honorary Doctorate from the University of St Andrews in 2022.

 On 11 September 2020 he was created Baron Sedwill, of Sherborne in the County of Dorset.
-In July 2021, he was appointed an Honorary Colonel in the Royal Marines Reserve.
 He made his maiden speech during a debate in the House of Lords about the Russian invasion of Ukraine on 25 February 2022.